-Miche Pest Control is a family owned and operated, full service pest control company that provides residential and commercial pest control services for crickets in Washington DC, Maryland, and Northern Virginia.
+Miche Pest Control is a family owned and operated, full service pest control company that provides residential and commercial cricket exterminator services for homes and businesses in Washington DC, Maryland, and Northern Virginia, including Baltimore MD and the surrounding areas.
 Our expert cricket exterminators get rid of crickets fast, and use preventative methods to help keep crickets from coming back after they've been eliminated.
 Miche Pest Control has a 4.9 star rating and over 1,000 reviews online - click on the button below to get started, or give us a call today!

 Spider crickets are insects known by many names.
 Common names for these insects include cave wētā, cave crickets, camelback crickets, camel crickets, Hogan bugs, spider crickets (sometimes shortened to "criders", or "land shrimp" or "sprickets"), and sand treaders.
 Most are found in forest environments or within caves, animal burrows, cellars, under stones, or in wood or similar environments.
 All species are flightless and nocturnal, usually with long antennae and legs.
 More than 500 species of spider crickets exist.

 The well-known field crickets are from a different superfamily (Grylloidea) and only look vaguely similar, while members of the family Tettigoniidaemay look superficially similar in body form.